rhdurham/SampleMDB/ReadMe.txt

 Code cleanup
 •	Opportunities exist to clean up and normalize portions of codebase into common methods and primitives to reduce amount of code and increase manageability (following rules of best practice).

+More notes with diagram may be added later